-345. During another meeting in the spring of 2022, Ms. Pappas referenced Ms. Puris' "level" at TikTok in a negative manner, which is a numerical value issued to employees based on experience.
+- 359. During another meeting in the spring of 2022, Ms. Pappas referenced Ms. Puris' "level" at TikTok in a negative manner, which is a numerical value issued to employees based on experience.
 Ms. Pappas implied that the Company did not want as many high-level employees.
-Given the previous comment by TikTok's founders about their preferences for hiring younger (i.e., lower level) employees and Mr. Chandlee informing Ms. Puris that Mr. Lidong said he did not want to hire any senior talent, Ms. Puris understood this to reference her age.

-346. TikTok lacked female leadership, especially on Ms. Pappas' team.
-The diversity and inclusion analysis referenced above showed that only 19 percent of Pappas' direct reports were women.

-347. In April 2022, Ms. Puris received a written negative review from Ms. Pappas, which included two "I's" and two "M's."

-348. Ms. Puris reached out to Ms. Jimenez for clarity and wrote: "As I shared with Vanessa, I respectfully challenge an I rating and would like to discuss further as I do not think it is appropriate based on the details shared above, what I inputted into my self review, B&C team and partner feedback."

-349. During a conversation with Ms. Jimenez about her performance review, Ms. Puris asked if TikTok was putting together a performance plan to outline the areas that Ms. Puris needed to improve upon and provide actionable feedback.
+Given the previous comment by TikTok's founders about their preferences for hiring younger (i.e., lower level) employees and Mr. Chandlee informing Ms. Puris that Mr. Lidong said he did not want to hire any senior talent, Ms. Puris understood this to reference her age. - 360.
+TikTok lacked female leadership, especially on Ms. Pappas' team.
+The diversity and inclusion analysis referenced above showed that only 19 percent of Pappas' direct reports were women. - 361.
+In April 2022, Ms. Puris received a written negative review from Ms. Pappas, which included two "I's" and two "M's."
+This was yet another in a long line of hostile actions taken against Ms. Puris for discriminatory and retaliatory reasons. - 362.
+Ms. Puris reached out to Ms. Jimenez for clarity and wrote: "As I shared with Vanessa, I respectfully challenge an I rating and would like to discuss further as I do not think it is appropriate based on the details shared above, what I inputted into my self review, B&C team and partner feedback." - 363.
+During a conversation with Ms. Jimenez about her performance review, Ms. Puris asked if TikTok was putting together a performance plan to outline the areas that Ms. Puris needed to improve upon and provide actionable feedback.